Job-Advisor-project/FrontEnd/README.md

 ## General info

 > At Job Advisor, We help people to get jobs.
-We believe financialindependence
+We believe financial independence
 > can help people live up to their potential and get back control of their own
 > lives .